 Measure Z is budgeted in two funds: an operating fund and a capital fund.
-The traditional lineitem budget includes the planned expenditure of debt proceeds, while the spending plan combines the two funds and only lists items utilizing Measure Z's operating revenues.
+The traditional line-item budget includes the planned expenditure of debt proceeds and other accounting requirements, while the spending plan combines the two funds and only lists items utilizing Measure Z's operating revenues.
 The spending plan provides a transparent program-budgeting based view of the allocation of operating revenues to individual spending initiatives.
-In the FY 2021/22 proposed budget in the Spending Plan, projected revenues exceed proposed expenditures by \$5.8 million.
-The five-year Spending Plan has been extended (see Measure Z Spending Plan in Attachment 1) and applies the assumption that items not specifically identified as one-time costs when approved would continue through FY 2025/26.
+In the FY 2021/22 proposed budget in the Spending Plan, projected revenues exceed proposed expenditures by approximately \$764,000.
+The five-year Spending Plan has been extended to FY 2025/26 (see Measure Z Spending Plan in Attachment 1) and applies the assumption that items not specifically identified as one-time costs when approved would continue through FY 2025/26.

-Revenue: Measure Z revenue is projected at approximately \$64.8 million, a conservative 1% growth rate over FY 2020/21 updated revenue projections based on revenue performance through February 2021.
+Revenue: Measure Z Transaction & Use Tax revenue is projected at approximately \$64.5 million, a conservative 1% growth rate over FY 2020/21 revenue projections based on revenue performance through February 2021.
 The prior year budget included a 10% contingency revenue reduction, but FY 2020/21 revenues have remained stable throughout the pandemic and are currently trending 2.3% higher than FY 2019/20 actuals.

-Expenditures: Proposed expenditures in the Measure Z Spending Plan total approximately \$57.6 million and are approximately \$7 million lower than the FY 2020/21 budget.
-The prior year spending plan included a \$6 million one-time transfer to the General Fund; this was a one-time balancing measure to offset the impacts of the pandemic on General Fund revenues and is not included in the FY 2021/22 proposed budget.
-A \$1 million (50%) reduction in the Technology line item accounts for the balance of the expenditure reduction; this reduction was programmed into the spending plan published with the City's 2016-2018 Biennial Budget.
-The Spending Plan includes a reallocation of approximately \$2 million from the # 14 - Fire Vehicle Replacement Plan (#14) to #9 which has been retitled from "Reinstate Fire Squad" to "Maintain Firefighter Staffing Level" to meet the Fire Department's proportional General Fund vacancy savings target of approximately \$2 million.
+Expenditures: Proposed expenditures in the Measure Z Spending Plan total approximately \$64 million and are approximately \$632,000 lower than the adopted FY 2020/21 budget.
+The FY 2020/21 spending plan included a \$6 million one-time transfer to the General Fund; this was a one-time balancing measure to offset the impacts of the pandemic on General Fund revenues and is not included in the FY 2021/22 proposed budget.
+The primary changes in the Measure Z Spending Plan as compared to the prior year are:

+- A \$1 million (50%) reduction in the Technology line item; this reduction was programmed into the spending plan published with the City's 2016-2018 Biennial Budget. - The Spending Plan includes a FY 2021/22 reallocation of approximately \$2 million from Spending Item #14 Fire Vehicle Replacement Plan to Spending Item #9 which has been retitled from "Reinstate Fire Squad" to "Maintain Firefighter Staffing Level" to meet the Fire Department's proportional General Fund vacancy savings target of approximately \$2 million.
+The impact of this item was to shift the vehicle replacement plan forward one year with no long-term effects: there were no planned vehicle replacements in FY 2024/25 prior to this shift. - Addition of Spending Item #43 Public Works Street Vehicle & Equipment Needs in the amount of \$2,000,000 in FY 2021/22 and extending through FY 2024/25 for a total addition to the plan of \$5,230,000 over four years. - Addition of Spending Item #44 Parks & Recreation Infrastructure, Vehicles, and Equipment needs for \$1,965,000 in FY 2020/21. - Addition of Spending Item #45 Motorhome Removal & Disposal for \$45,000 occurring annually as approved by City Council on May 25, 2021. - Addition of Spending Item #46 Park and Neighborhood Specialist Program for \$2,393,098 in FY 2021/22 and extending through FY 2024/25 for a total addition to the plan of \$10,437,471 over five years.
+This spending item includes funding for 20 full-time benefitted positions.

 As with the General Fund, the proposed budget for Measure Z does not include contingency funding for the potential impacts of expiring and renegotiated Memorandums of Understanding (MOUs).
 Any increases affecting the 89 Safety and 44.26 non-Safety full-time equivalent (FTE) personnel funded by Measure Z and subject to MOU provisions will reduce the annual surplus and unallocated fund reserves projected in the Spending Plan.